bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbit.md

 It is important to understand the pros and cons of each method to compute PO in large dimensions.

+In small dimensions, the collocation method is the preferred choice.
+It is the most precise, the fastest with dedicated linear solvers, time adaptive and feature full.

 ### Trapezoid method
 The Trapezoid method (or the Collocation one) is usually faster than the ones based on Shooting but it requires more memory as it saves the whole orbit.
 However the main drawback of this method is that the associated linear solver is not "nice", being composed of a cyclic matrix for which no generic Matrix-free preconditioner is known.
 Hence, the Trapezoid method is **often used with an ILU preconditioner** which is severely constrained by memory.
 Also, when the period of the cycle is large, finer time discretization (or mesh adaptation which is not yet implemented) must be employed which is also a limiting factor both in term of memory and preconditioning.

 ### Collocation method

-The Collocation method is (for now) the slowest of the three methods implemented for computing periodic orbits.
+The Collocation method is (for now) the slowest of the three methods implemented for computing periodic orbits in large dimensions.
 However, it is by far the most precise one.
 Additionally, the mesh can be automatically adapted during the continuation.
 The implementation will be improved for large dimensional systems like the Trapezoid method one.

 ### Shooting method
 The methods based on Shooting do not share the same drawbacks because the associated linear system is usually well conditioned, at least in the simple shooting case.
 They are thus often used **without preconditioner at all**.
 Even in the case of multiple shooting, this can be alleviated by a simple generic preconditioner based on deflation of eigenvalues (see [Linear solvers (LS)](@ref)).
 Also, the time stepper will automatically adapt to the stiffness of the problem, putting more time points where needed unlike the method based on finite differences which requires an adaptive (time) meshing to provide a similar property.
-Finally, we can use parallel Shooting to greatly increase the speed of computation.
+Finally, we can use parallel Shooting to greatly decrease the computation time.

 The main drawback of the method is to find a fast time stepper, at least to compete with the method based on finite differences.
-The other drawback is the precision of the method which cannot compete with the collocation method.
+The other drawback is the precision of the method which cannot compete with the collocation one.

 ## Important notes